coq/coq/doc/sphinx/proof-engine/ltac.rst

    This flag enables and disables the profiler.

-.. cmd:: Show Ltac Profile
+.. cmd:: Show Ltac Profile {? {| CutOff @int | @string } }

-   Prints the profile
+   Prints the profile.

-   .. cmdv:: Show Ltac Profile @string
+   :n:`CutOff @int`
+      By default, tactics that account for less than 2% of the total time are not displayed.
+      `CutOff` lets you specify a different percentage.

+   :n:`@string`

-      Prints a profile for all tactics that start with :n:`@string`.
+      Limits the profile to all tactics that start with :n:`@string`.
 Append a period (.) to the string if you only want exactly that name.

 .. cmd:: Reset Ltac Profile